White Sands National Park Travel Guide

 There are a number of hiking trails around that are marked.
 You can also wander off-trail if you fancy but beware: winds shift dunes and sand blows to cover your footprints quickly, making it easy to lose your way.

 You could die, get injured, be severely sunburnt, be attacked by poisonous critters, and so on.
 Or you might live, but I figure we might as well cover all the bases so some idiot doesn’t try to sue me because they read a blog that didn’t say, hey you can do this, but you could die too.
 And since we’re covering all the bases, I’ll just throw in alien abductions too, it’s not that far from Roswell after all.

 If you want to read up on all the hiking available out here at White Sands, click here.

-There are guided hikes with park rangers available at certain dates and times for a fee.
+There are guided hikes with park rangers available on certain dates and times for a fee.

 Exploring elsewhere in the southwest?
 Don’t miss the Grand Canyon North Rim

 There is a neat little picnic area with some strange, almost artsy-looking covered picnic tables.
 If each table had wheels and foot holes it would sorta look like some industrial version of Fred Flinstone’s car.